Parametric Instabilities of Correlated Quantum Matter: Case studies

 What are the consequences of the resonant non-equilibrium state?
-The two pumped quadratures correspond to $\langle\sigma_y\tau_x\rangle$ -- the easy K-order direction, and $\langle\sigma_z\rangle$ -- the hard direction.
-(The easy quadrature has a relative amplitude of $r^{-1}=\frac{{\cal E}_{{\bf 0}}^{{\rm K}}}{2\Delta_{{\rm TK}}}$ compared to the harder one.)
-Remarkably, a phase which is \textit{otherwise inaccessible} in an equilibrium setting, the K-IVC analog in our model, plays a key role in the dynamics of the driven state.
-Moreover, this state hosts an analog of an oscillating staggered sublattice potential.
-The resultant phase of Floquet matter, enabled by coherent manipulation of this strongly interacting system, potentially gives rise to unusual non-linear optical responses (e.g., second-harmonic generation~\cite{SHG_Mos2,shg_graphene_hbn} due to the time-dependent inversion symmetry breaking) \textit{activated by pumping the system} at a narrow frequency window.
+The two pumped quadratures correspond to $\sigma_y\tau_x$ -- the easy direction for this mode (KIVC order), and $\sigma_z$ -- the hard direction (sublattice polarization).
+The ratio of easy-to-hard quadratures is $\frac{1}{r}= \frac{{\cal E}_{\bf 0}^{\rm K}}{2\Delta_{\rm TK}}$.
+Remarkably, a phase which is \textit{otherwise inaccessible} in an equilibrium setting, the KIVC analog in our model, plays a key role in the dynamics of the driven state.
+Moreover, this state has enhanced staggered sublattice correlations, which oscillate at half the driving frequency, $\omega_d/2$.
+The resultant phase of Floquet matter, enabled by coherent manipulation of this strongly interacting system, facilitates non-linear optical responses (e.g., second-harmonic generation~\cite{SHG_Mos2,shg_graphene_hbn} due to the time-dependent inversion symmetry breaking) \textit{activated by pumping the system} at a narrow frequency window.